pact-foundation/pact-jvm/consumer/groovy/README.md

 This will create an example user list with 3 users.

-The each like matchers have been updated to work with primitive types.
+The "each like" matchers have been updated to work with primitive types.

 ```groovy
 withBody {